Ananth-B-Prasad/olympic-analysis/docs/discussion/index.md

 # Discussion

+Compilation of all the images: https://imgur.com/gallery/QiRQ9GR

-As shown earlier, there is a clear trend in the data that
+As shown by the result, there is a clear link to show that the Olympics does improve performance in the medals table of the hosting country.

+This clearly shows that endorsing in the host country of olympics itself is a better chance of brand recognition.